Aberdeen Railway: Construction and initial opening

 The site of the stations at both Brechin and Montrose had been controversial; at Brechin the station was sited nearer the town centre than originally planned; at Montrose the station could not be constructed in its intended location, and a temporary station at Victoria Bridge was used.
-A Mr Cloudsley operated a horse bus connection until the proper terminus opened on 8 Feb 1850.
+A Mr Cloudsley operated a horse bus connection until the proper terminus opened on 8 February 1850.
 A local newspaper reported it as "The roomiest and best [station] in the northern part of the kingdom", but this seems to have been hyperbole, and the station was reconstructed in 1864.

-The Aberdeen company had run out of money, and the state of trade was such that raising more would not be easy, yet £300,000 was needed.
+The Aberdeen Railway Company had run out of money, and the state of trade was such that raising more would not be easy, yet £300,000 was needed.
 A shareholders' meeting in October 1848 considered some radical proposals, including a takeover by the English London and North Western Railway.
-The company decided to continue alone, and the only way out was to issue preference shares, authorised by Parliament.
+The company decided to continue alone, and the only way out was to issue preference shares, authorised by Parliament in the Aberdeen Railway Act 1848 (11 & 12 Vict. c. lxvii).
 The shares were taken up, and northwards construction resumed.
 On 30 October 1848 the line was extended to Limpet Mill, north of Stonehaven, and it reached Portlethen on 13 December 1849.
 Passenger services on the extended route started on 1 February 1850.

 Problems in Aberdeen

 There were difficulties with the Burgh of Aberdeen over the proposed terminal site; originally a terminus in Market Street had been contemplated, but now the company had to settle for a temporary terminus at Ferryhill, some distance from the city centre.
 The first steam locomotive reached Ferryhill on 16 March 1850, and public services started on 1 April 1850.

 The independent Deeside Railway was constructing its line at this time, from Banchory; it too had difficulty in entering Aberdeen and by arrangement it ran to the Aberdeen Railway Ferryhill terminus, opening its line on 7 September 1853.

 The extension to the permanent terminal station at Aberdeen, known as "Guild Street", was opened on 2 August 1854.
 This involved bridging the River Dee: a laminated timber design was used, but this proved not to be durable and was reconstructed in the 1880s.
 With the increasing importance of the Great North of Scotland Railway, running north from Aberdeen, agreement was made to construct a larger station that they would use jointly.
-This Joint Station opened on 4 Nov 1867, by which time the Caledonian Railway had absorbed the Aberdeen Railway company.
-(The name Aberdeen Joint station was changed to simply Aberdeen in 1952.
+This Joint Station opened on 4 November 1867, by which time the Caledonian Railway had absorbed the Aberdeen Railway Company.
+(The name Aberdeen Joint Station was changed to simply Aberdeen in 1952.